Global Configuration Screens

 ---|---|

-NetBIOS-NS | Sets using a legacy NetBIOS name server.
-Advertises the SMB service NetBIOS name.
-Might be required for legacy SMB1 clients to discover the server.
+NetBIOS-NS | Sets TrueNAS to use a legacy NetBIOS name server.
+This advertises the SMB service NetBIOS name.
+Setting this might be required for legacy SMB1 clients to discover the server.
 When advertised, the server appears in Network Neighborhood. |

-mDNS | Sets the system to use multicast DNS.
-Uses the system host name to advertise enabled and running services.
-For example, this controls if the server appears under Network on MacOS clients. |
+mDNS | Sets TrueNAS to use multicast DNS.
+This uses the system host name to advertise enabled and running services.
+For example, it controls whether the server shows under Network on MacOS clients. |

-WS-Discovery | Sets the system to use the SMB Service NetBIOS name to advertise the server to WS-Discovery clients.
-Can cause the computer to appear in the Network Neighborhood of modern Windows operating systems. |
+WS-Discovery | Sets TrueNAS to use the SMB service NetBIOS name to advertise the server to WS-Discovery clients.
+This can cause the computer to appear in the Network Neighborhood of modern Windows operating systems. |

 Setting | Description |